Home » pub » Calculators » EMI Calculator with Amortization Schedule

 Frequently Asked Questions

-The calculator uses the standard EMI formula used by all banks and financial institutions.
+The calculator uses the standard EMI formula used by banks and financial institutions.
 Results are accurate to the rupee for fixed-rate loans.
-Actual bank EMIs may differ very slightly due to rounding conventions or specific processing fee terms.
+Actual bank EMIs may differ slightly due to rounding conventions or specific processing fee terms.

 No. All calculations happen entirely in your browser.
 No data is sent to any server.
 Your loan details never leave your device.